I hop on the scale, and I’m thrilled to see that it reads ’55 pounds.’ Sweet, the diet has paid off!

 Parking can be a nightmare during popular times, like weekend afternoons, so be prepared.
 You may have to park far away and hike 15 minutes or more to get up to the site.

-If you want to go inside to see the exhibits, check out the Observatory’s hours.
+If you want to go inside to see the exhibits, check out the facility’s hours.
+Of course, they’re open late most days, so guests can see L.A. and the night skies in the dark.